-When she’s not at work, Jacklyn loves going to concerts, trying new restaurants, watching Game of Thrones, flying with her boyfriend and playing with her dog, Honey.
+When she’s not at work, Jacklyn loves going to concerts, trying new restaurants, rewatching the Lord of the Rings trilogy and running with her dog.

 She is happy to be back in her home state and can’t wait to share the stories of her fellow Oklahomans.

 Have a story idea?
 Email it to her at email@example.com.
 You can also follow her on Instagram and Twitter @jacklynchapp.

 OKLAHOMA CITY (KFOR) – Police are investigating after a man is seen stealing packages from NW Oklahoma City homes on Wednesday.
 “I saw it pulling off that way but there was nothing I could really do,” said Ricky Wynkoop, who had two packages stolen.
 You can see on home surveillance video the suspect walking up to the porch and then… “He grabbed the Amazon box first, then grabbed the refrigerator and decided to start running that way and jumped into […]

 MOORE, Okla.
 (KFOR) – Police are investigating after a deadly shooting Tuesday night left one man dead.
 Investigators now say the suspect and the victim knew each other.
 “When I was pulling in, there was just like 10 cop cars.
 They had that whole side of the apartment complex shut down,” said Jonathan Vanderlois, who lives in the same apartment complex.
 Neighbors at Southwinds Apartment Homes, near NW12th and City Avenue, came home Tuesday night to find flashing police lights […]